nhsconnect/gpconnect/pages/overview/overview_getting_started_consumers.md

 	- <span class="label label-warning">ASSUMPTION</span> an assumption has been made which is under review/needs validated
 - read the GP Connect [FHIR&reg; API guidance](development_fhir_api_guidance.html) common to all APIs

+## Integration with Spine ##

+Consumer suppliers can develop applications that use GP Connect specifications to consume GP data.
+To retrieve data from a provider supplier, your application will need to integrate with the Spine.

 ## Development journey ##

 As an approximate guide you can expect to complete the following tasks on your GP Connect development journey: